HortonworksUniversity/Essentials/demos/falcon/README.md

-# Data Pipelining with Falcon
+# Data Backup with Falcon

 **GOAL** - Use Falcon to mirror directories from a source to a target cluster via Ranger